cyrilletoulet/gerenuk/README.md

 # The password corresponding to database user.
 db_pass = *secret*

+# The database connection timeout in seconds.
+db_timeout = 900

 [libvirt]
 # The file used by libvirt monitoring daemon to save pid.